phra/phra.github.io/posts/dnscat2-over-doh.md

 3. Retransmission of lost packets

-You can find an open source [protocol specification](https://github.com/iagox86/dnscat2/blob/master/doc/protocol.md) at the Dnscat2 repository.
+You can find a comprehensive open source [protocol specification](https://github.com/iagox86/dnscat2/blob/master/doc/protocol.md) at the Dnscat2 repository.

-## DNS over HTTPS as C2 Channel
+## DNS over HTTPS

-We can try it out by issuing a manual request to any DoH public servers using the [official online tool](https://dns.google/query?name=iwantmore.pizza) or locally with cURL, as shown below.
+We can try it out by resolving `iwantmore.pizza` CNAME records and issuing a manual request to any DoH public servers using the [official online tool](https://dns.google/query?name=iwantmore.pizza) or locally with cURL, as shown below.

 - Cloudflare: